particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/webusb-errors.md

 ### Linux

 - If you get an USB device not selected error on Linux, you may need a udev rule.
-Download [99-particle.rules](/assets/files/50-particle.rules) and copy it to /etc/udev/rules.d and reboot.
+Download [50-particle.rules](/assets/files/50-particle.rules) and copy it to /etc/udev/rules.d, then unplug and replug your device.

 ## Very old Device OS